-The strategy covers a ten year period from 2017 onwards.
-However, given the on-going changes in the operating environment a review and refresh will be undertaken after five years.
-The strategy, by its very nature, provides high level direction of the Council's ambitions.
-The strategic recommendations will therefore be supported by more detailed delivery plans which will follow the production of this document.
+The strategy will cover a ten year period from 2017 onwards.
+However given the on-going changes in the operating environment a structured review and refresh will be undertaken after five years.
+The strategy by its very nature provides high level direction of the Councils ambitions.
+The strategic recommendations will therefore be supported by more detailed implementation plans which will follow the production of this document.

-The strategy focuses on indoor leisure centres directly provided by Rushcliffe Borough Council and considers provision and demand across local authority boundaries.
-The strategy does not cover community halls, golf or countryside/natural resources such as facilities for sailing or rowing.
+The strategy focuses on indoor leisure centres directly provided by Rushcliffe Borough Council and will consider wider cross local authority boundary facility provision and citizen demand.
+The strategy does not cover community halls, golf and countryside / natural resources such as facilities for sailing or rowing.

-The playing pitch element of the strategy focuses geographically on all local provision including both public and private ownership and control relating to club, education and industrial ownership, as follows:
+The Playing Pitch element of the strategy focuses geographically on all local provision including both public and private ownership and control relating to club, education and industrial ownership, as follows:

-- Football pitches (including grass and 3G pitches)
+Football pitches (including grass and 3G

+- pitches)

-- Rugby union pitches (including grass and 3G pitches)
+- Rugby union pitches (including grass and

+- 3G pitches)

 - Cricket pitches

 - Artificial grass pitches (AGPs)

 - Outdoor tennis

-- Outdoor bowls
+Outdoor bowls

-- Athletics
+Athletics

-- Outdoor netball
+Outdoor netball